 - a.
 This recommendation is fully detailed in CanGEA’s submission to the Parliamentary Standing Committee on Finance’s 2017 pre-budget consultations.

-When the opportunity comes for you to comment and then vote on the 2017 budget, as well as other programs and regulations, I ask that you support geothermal by making sure the 5 recommendations written here are present so that Canada can be a richer, more sustainable place.
+When the opportunity comes for you to comment on programs and regulations, I ask that you support geothermal by making sure the 4 recommendations written here are present so that Canada can be a richer, more sustainable place.

 Your postal code and province are required to select your local elected officials that will appear below.
-A copy of the email will also be sent to the Prime Minister, Federal Minister of Natural Resources, and Federal Minister of Environment and Climate Change as well as your MP.
+A copy of the email will also be sent to the Prime Minister, Federal Minister of Natural Resources, and Federal Minister of Environment and Climate Change as well.